TheHolyWaterme1on/lagpdb-cc-1/Report-System/README.md

 ## Features
 * Logging channel where report messages are sent into
-* Notifying users about the current state of their report
+* Notifies users about the current state of their report
-* Enabling users to request cancellation of their report, in case of a mistake
+* Enables users to request cancellation of their latest report
-* Utilization of reactions as menu options
+* Utilizes of reactions as menu options
-* Editing the report message appropiately
+* Edits the report message appropiately

 ## Setting Up
 ### Preface
 Make for each custom command file a separate custom command, preferrably in the same category to keep them neat and organized.
-Please make sure to follow each step precisely and to use the correct trigger and trigger type, aswell.
+Please make sure to follow each step precisely and to use the correct trigger and trigger type, as well.

 #### These are the neccessary steps:
 1. Disable the native report command, found here: `Control Panel > Tools & Utilities > Moderation`
     * I also recommend to create a command override disabling this command aswell
-2. Copy the Channel-ID of the channel where you want your reports being logged into
+2. Copy the channel ID of the channel where you want your reports being logged into
     * paste it in the configuration area of [customReport.go](https://github.com/Olde7325/lagpdb-cc/blob/main/Report-System/customReport.go) to `$reportLog`
-4. Copy the Channel-ID of the channel where you want to notify your members about the current state of their report
+4. Copy the channel ID of the channel where you want to notify your members about the current state of their report
     *  paste it in the configuration area of [customReport.go](https://github.com/Olde7325/lagpdb-cc/blob/main/Report-System/customReport.go) to `$reportDiscussion`
-5. Copy the Role-IDs of the roles which you consider administrators
+5. Copy the role IDs of the roles which you consider administrators
     * paste them one by one in the configuration area of [customReport.go](https://github.com/Olde7325/lagpdb-cc/blob/main/Report-System/customReport.go) to `$adminRoles`
     * Separate the IDs with spaces
-6. Copy the Role-IDs of the roles which you consider moderators
+6. Copy the role IDs of the roles which you consider moderators
-    * Copy the Role-IDs of the admin roles aswell
+    * Copy the role IDs of the admin roles aswell
     * Paste them separated by spaces in the configuration area of [customReport.go](https://github.com/Olde7325/lagpdb-cc/blob/main/Report-System/customReport.go) to `$modRoles`
 7. Run the case sensitive command `-ru dbSetup`
     * This command is restricted to admins only!